YSTEMandChess/app.ystemandchess.com/README.md

 1. Is mentor and player paring going to be static?
 2. Send mentor accounts to waiting collection and use other script to approve.
+3. Allow people to delete accounts / update info about themselves.

 ## Communication between Backend and Frontend
 - 2 Collections.